FREQUENTLY ASKED QUESTIONS

 These needs reflect our commitment to providing a high-quality educational experience for every member of our community.

-Our goal is to keep the community informed while making the information clear, accessible, and focused on the improvements that matter most for safety, learning, and community use.
+The district’s goal is to keep the community informed while making the information clear, accessible, and focused on the improvements that matter most for safety, learning, and community use.

 • The new pathways are not optional - they are required under the Americans with Disabilities Act to ensure full accessibility for individuals with limited mobility and other physical needs.